Marcel W. Foster: Career

 Foster works in the fields of scientific research, arts practice, and public health evaluation, with a focus on arts and health integration.

-Foster began his scientific work at the Jane Goodall Institute Research Center (2005-2008), where his analysis of chimpanzee behavior in Gombe National Park, Tanzania led to his first-author publication in The American Journal of Primatology.
-His early research and academic background in anthropology and theater contributed to his interdisciplinary approach.
+Foster began their scientific work at the Jane Goodall Institute Research Center (2005-2008), where their analysis of chimpanzee behavior in Gombe National Park, Tanzania led to their first-author publication in The American Journal of Primatology.
+The study, on alpha male grooming patterns and dominance, was featured in a 2009 news article in the journal Nature and has been cited in subsequent research on chimpanzee social behavior.
+It was also cited by the truTV educational comedy series Adam Ruins Everything, in the 2017 episode "Adam Ruins Dating," which drew on the paper to explain how male chimpanzees can rise in rank through grooming.Their early research and academic background in anthropology and theater contributed to their interdisciplinary approach.

-Following graduation, Foster entered the performance world with Deeply Rooted Dance Theater in Chicago (2008-2009) before advancing his choreographic training at Headlong Performance Institute (2009-2010).
-During 2010-2015, he built substantial arts administration expertise through leadership roles in Philadelphia's cultural sector, including positions at Dance/USA Philadelphia and Pasion y Arte Flamenco Dance Company.
-In these roles, he worked on financial management and development for arts nonprofits.
+Following graduation, Foster entered the performance world with Deeply Rooted Dance Theater in Chicago (2008-2009) before advancing their choreographic training at Headlong Performance Institute (2009-2010).
+During 2010-2015, they built substantial arts administration expertise through leadership roles in Philadelphia's cultural sector, including positions at Dance/USA Philadelphia and Pasion y Arte Flamenco Dance Company.
+In these roles, they worked on financial management and development for arts nonprofits.

-The integration of health science into Foster's work began in earnest after earning his MPH from Emory University.
-He advanced to Public Health Analyst at RTI International (2019-2023), where he led evaluation for CDC global health security contracts and was elected Co-President of the organization's Bridging & Belonging Employee Resource Group.
+The integration of health science into Foster's work began in earnest after earning their MPH from Emory University. they advanced to Public Health Analyst at RTI International (2019-2023), where they led evaluation for CDC global health security contracts and was elected Co-President of the organization's Bridging & Belonging Employee Resource Group.

 In 2021, Foster established Performance Hypothesis, LLC, an organization that applies evaluation methodologies to projects at the intersection of art and public health.
-Through this organization, he received funding, including a $3 million grant from the Georgia Department of Public Health for arts-based vaccine confidence programs.
+Through this organization, they received funding, including a $3 million grant from the Georgia Department of Public Health for arts-based vaccine confidence programs.
 In 2024, the Healing Arts Atlanta initiative held eleven events that included speakers from the arts and public health sectors.

 Since 2022, Foster has served as Adjunct Faculty at the University of Florida's Center for Arts in Medicine, teaching graduate and undergraduate courses in arts-based research and evaluation.
-In 2023, he joined NYU's Jameel Arts & Health Lab as Research & Evaluation Associate, where he serves as Co-Principal Investigator for the Hospital Mural Evaluation examining how murals affect well-being in healthcare settings across four countries.

-Foster collaborated with Georgia State Representative Kim Schofield to develop House Resolution 117, which advances support for arts and health initiatives in Georgia.
-The resolution emphasizes the role of arts programming and creative arts therapies in addressing public health challenges, including mental health.
-In this role, he contributed research-based input for policy recommendations supporting arts-based health programs in Georgia.
+In 2023, Foster took on a co-directing role in the Hospital Mural Evaluation, one of the largest international studies ever conducted on the impact of visual art in clinical settings, examining how murals affect patient and staff well-being across four countries.
+Foster has published peer reviewed research on this work and continues to advance the evidence base for arts in healthcare environments internationally.